Welcome to the School of Systems and Enterprises

 Meet Dean Yehia Massoud

 Massoud has always been proactive in emphasizing the importance of pursuing interdisciplinary research direction.
-He has been a PI or a co-PI on more than $22 million of funded projects and has published more than 250 papers in leading peer-reviewed journals and conference publications.
+He has been a PI or a co-PI on more than $25 million of funded projects and has published more than 270 papers in leading peer-reviewed journals and conference publications.
 Massoud's research include machine learning, autonomous vehicles, healthcare systems, smart cities, intelligent transportation systems, and smart and embedded systems.
 Massoud's research group was responsible for developing the world’s first realization of compressive sensing systems for signals.
 This DARPA-funded project provided an unprecedented one order of magnitude savings in power consumption and significant reductions in size and cost, and has enabled the implementation of self powered sensors for smart cities and ultra-low power biomedical implantable devices.
-He has published more than 250 papers in leading journals and conference pubilications.
 Massoud has received many honors for his research and his service to the field, such as the Rising Star of Texas Medal, the NSF CAREER Award, the Design Automation Conference Fellowship in 2005, the Synopsys Special Recognition Engineering Award in 2000 and two IEEE Best Paper awards.
 He has served as the editor of Mixed-Signal Letters—The Americas and has served as an associate editor of two IEEE Transactions.